 Key Takeaways

-- Pricing – EOR platforms can cost between $199 to $1,000 per employee per month.
+- EOR platforms can cost between $199–$1,000 per employee, per month.
 Still, you should always contact providers directly for a custom quote based on the needs of your business

 What Is an Employer of Record (EOR)?

-An employer of record (EOR) is a platform that acts as a legal employer on behalf of another company so that they can hire employees in other countries without a legal presence in that country.
+An EOR is a platform that acts as a legal employer on behalf of another company so that they can hire employees in another country, without having a legal presence there.

 EOR platforms are used by businesses that want to expand globally while automating the legal and compliance responsibilities that go with that kind of growth.

-EOR services are typically available as an add-on to other HR software tools, like payroll and time tracking, but there are some platforms that are exclusively dedicated to Employer of Record functionality.
+EOR services are typically available as an add-on to other HR software tools, like payroll and time tracking, but there are some platforms that are exclusively dedicated to EOR functionality.

 Best Employer of Record (EOR) Platforms Reviewed